 Emily Roysdon (1977) is a New York and Stockholm-based artist and writer.
 Her working method is interdisciplinary and recent projects take the form of performance, photographic installations, print making, text, video, curating and collaborating.
 Roysdon developed the concept "ecstatic resistance" to talk about the impossible and imaginary in politics.
 The concept debuted with simultaneous shows at Grand Arts in Kansas City, and X Initiative in New York and the essay has been translated into Spanish, German, Czech, and Maori languages.
 She is editor and co-founder of the queer feminist journal and artist collective, LTTR.
 Her many collaborations include costume design for choreographers Levi Gonzalez, Vannesa Anspaugh and Faye Driscoll, as well as lyric writing for The Knife, and Brooklyn based JD Samson & MEN.

-Recent solo projects include new commissions from Performance Room, Tate Modern (London), If I Can't Dance (Amsterdam), PICA's T:BA festival, Visual Art Center (Austin), Art in General (NY), The Kitchen (NY), Konsthall C (Stockholm) and a Matrix commission from the Berkeley Art Museum.
+Recent solo projects include new commissions from Secession, Vienna; Performance Room, Tate Modern, London; PARTICIPANT, INC (NYC); If I Can't Dance, Amsterdam; Portland Institute of Contemporary Art, Visual Art Center, Austin; Art in General, New York; The Kitchen, New York; Konsthall C, Stockholm; and a Matrix commission from the Berkeley Art Museum, Berkeley.

-Roysdon is a recently appointed Professor of Art at Konstfack in Stockholm, Sweden.
+She is a Professor of Art at Konstfack in Stockholm, Sweden.